 Whale watching is one of the most popular experiences travellers want to cross off their bucket lists in the Arctic.
 Of the few whales that live in the Arctic year-round, bowhead whales (Balaena mysticetus) are by far the biggest – they’re also one of the most sought-after species for whale watching in the Arctic.

-Named after their bow-shaped head, these giants of the Arctic can be spotted in July on our Polar Bears & Whales of Cumberland Sound and in August on Polar Bears & Glaciers of Baffin Island safaris.
-You can also get opportunities for a rare sighting of bowhead molting behaviours at a newly discovered molting location near Qikiqtarjuaq, Nunavut on Polar Bears & Glaciers of Baffin Island.
+Named after their bow-shaped head, these giants of the Arctic can be spotted in August on Polar Bears & Glaciers of Baffin Island safaris.
+You can get opportunities to explore bowhead siting locations near Qikiqtarjuaq, Nunavut on Polar Bears & Glaciers of Baffin Island.

 Here are 10 fun bowhead whale facts: